Sander de Wijn

 Sander Sebastiaan Robert Jan de Wijn ([ˈsɑndər də ˈʋɛin]; born 2 May 1990) is a Dutch field hockey player who plays as a defender for Kampong and the Dutch national team.

 At the 2012 Summer Olympics, he competed for the national team in the men's tournament winning a silver medal.
-He also competed at the 2016 Summer Olympics.
+He also competed at the 2016 Summer Olympics, where the Netherlands lost the bronze-medal match to Germany in the field hockey tournament.